canonical/checkbox/docs/tutorial/using-checkbox/launcher.rst

 - in the ``[test selection]`` section, we forced the selection of all the tests, bypassing the test selection screen.

-Customize test cases with environment variables
+customise test cases with environment variables
 ===============================================

 One of the test cases in the Tutorial test plan uses the value set in an